32 minute read

 As the fuel cost for the trip was free anyway, my family decided to join me on the trip, because why not.
 I went to my parent’s home and I picked them up, and also our dog, a lab mix.
 Packing and getting ready took a long time, as there was a lot of luggage, including a bed for our dog, and putting everything in the car took a lot of effort and time – including using all available space such as the frunk, trunk, cabin interior, foot space, and even the glovebox I believe.
 I also made sure to get some must-have accessories for my new Tesla, such as all-weather floor mats and a handy wired charging hub for phones and other devices, so I was pretty well prepared.
 Anyway once we got loaded, we took off.

 So the trip time to our Airbnb in New Haven, CT was estimated around 6 hours or 350 miles, if memory serves correct, but in reality with supercharging stops and breaks along the way, it took closer to 8 hours.
 I also had an included FSD (Full Self Driving) subscription that was expiring exactly a month after I got it, so it was a great time to put it to use — especially because I enjoy driving so much, and rarely would use FSD otherwise.
 I drove almost the entire way to CT, just myself (and FSD to alternate between).
 I learned a lot about road tripping and long-distance driving with a Tesla on my first road trip with my Tesla.
 For example, do you know how uncomfortable the driver’s seat gets after the first hour?
 Mad uncomfortable, and shooting back pain starts after an hour or two.
 Trust me, I just found about this the hard way.
 Also, I learned a lot about optimal supercharging for road tripping, and also how to use FSD for road tripping.
-It really helped in certain cases, like at the start when there just so much traffic, back to back traffic.
+It really helped in certain cases, like at the start when there was just so much traffic, back to back traffic.
 No one wants to drive in those cases.
 It’s stressful.
 So that’s where FSD really shines — it handles all this perfectly, including slowing down when needed, such as when a frustrated driver switches abruptly to your lane.
 Even otherwise, after driving 3-4 hours straight, one gets a little tired.
 I would get tired after driving for an hour or two, my nerves a bit frayed and my brain a bit exhausted and hurting from seeing and navigating nothing but the road, and that’s when I switched to FSD with the press of a button.
-Essentially handing over the reigns to another driver — a non-human one!
+Essentially handing over the reins to another driver — a non-human one!
 Harnessing the power of AI, I was able to use FSD as a “co-pilot” of sorts, and relegate the necessity and task of driving to it.
 I am glad to say, it performed extraordinary well!
-Only in certain edge cases on the eternal highway, such as roads converging and diverging especially nearing the toll booths, or construction areas, did I (or the driver) need to wrest control and take over the reigns abruptly from Supervised FSD!
+Only in certain edge cases on the eternal highway, such as roads converging and diverging especially nearing the toll booths, or construction areas, did I (or the driver) need to wrest control and take over the reins abruptly from Supervised FSD!
 And yes, there’s a reason they call it “Supervised” FSD instead of Full Self Driving.
-Anyway, I did not drive on the whole drop.
+Anyway, I did not drive on the whole way.
 My dad also drove partway to and from Connecticut, and also pretty frequently in the meantime we were in Connecticut.
 It was his first time driving an EV, especially as my parents own fully gas-powered cars.
 We arrived at our Airbnb in New Haven, CT at around midnight on Friday or close to it, and we unpacked the necessary luggage and hit the bed almost immediately.

 I’ll add on more to this section as time allows.
 We had two Airbnb’s in Connecticut, one in New Haven and another in Middletown.
 Supercharging was a bit difficult at times, as Tesla Superchargers were not in some areas in CT.
 In Middletown, it rained almost every day, at around the time of year we went, which was depressing.
 A good thing as we mostly used our Airbnb spot to bunk down for the night, and drove or traveled extensively otherwise.

-The 62nd annual Ocean Beach/John & Jessie Kelley Half Marathon was in New London, CT on Saturday, August 3rd.
-I think we left around 6am from our place in New Haven, as it took close an hour to get there.
-I chose to wear my bright orange Hoka shoes for it.
-I’ll add more details to this race, but it went well, and I got a new PR of around 1 hour and 32 minutes.
+I’ll add more details to this race, but it went well, and I got a new PR and finished in a little under 1 hour and 32 minutes.
 It took a lot out of me, and I stopped and rested or walked at least 3 times because I was too exhausted to run.
 Still, I am glad and proud of the PR and enjoyed the experience overall.

 Overall, the road trip was a huge success and we enjoyed sightseeing Connecticut and places we had not been to before.